 - Bring pot to a boil over medium heat and then simmer for 40 minutes, whisking often.

 - In the last 10 minutes, whisk the dal vigorously to encourage the breaking down of the lentils.

 - In a small saute pan, melt the coconut oil over medium-high heat.

 - Add the cumin, coriander, and mustard seeds (or ground in my case).
-Once the seeds are fragrant, remove from heat.
+Once the seeds are fragrant (about 5 minutes), remove from heat.

 - Gently spoon the toasted spice oil on top of the dal or stir in if you would like.

-- Garnish with chopped cilantro and lemon wedges.
+- Garnish with chopped cilantro and a squeeze of lemon juice from lemon wedges.